 April 7, 2020: In response the ongoing public health emergency and to support social distancing measures, ALL WaterNSW Dams and Recreation areas will be closed to public access until further notice.
 Please check the WaterNSW website for updates.

 Remarkable for its Egyptian inspired architecture, a visit to Cordeaux Dam is like stepping back in time.
-Massive Egyptian style stone gateways guard the entrance to the dam wall, and the leafy picnic grounds feature stands of tall pine trees and other reminders of past times.
-Cordeaux is one of four dams that make up the Upper Nepean water supply scheme south of Sydney on the Illawarra Plateau.
+Visitors will be greeted by impressive Egyptian style stone gateways that guard the entrance to the curved dam wall and be towered over by tall pine trees and reminders of past times.

 Stand under one of the massive stone gateways at either end of the dam wall and have your photo taken.
 Your friends may think you’ve been on holidays in Egypt!
 The gates were inspired by the popularity of all things Egyptian following the discovery of King Tutenkhamun’s tomb in 1922.
 Construction of Cordeaux Dam started in 1918 and was completed in 1926.

 2.Walk across the dam wall to the spillway

 After your photo under the Egyptian style gateway, walk across the curved wall of the dam.
 It’s longer and lower than the other Upper Nepean dam walls, 405 metres long but only 57 metres high.
 Pause halfway and admire the views of the lake upstream.
 Walk to the end for an impressive view of the spillway, framed through the Egyptian style archway.